Yamasee/skypath-ios-sdk/README.md

 #### Background Mode

-The location can be used while the app is in the background to keep tracking and alert turbulence. <br>
+The location can be used while the app is in the background to keep track of and alert to turbulence. <br>
 Add `Background Modes` capability in `Signing & Capabilities` and enable `Location updates` mode. <br>
 Make sure the  `Privacy - Location When In Use Usage Description` description is provided in the Info.plist of the project.